WSKH0929/EATKG_For_2KPG/README.md

 Users can run EATKG through **`src/main/java/com/wskh/run/RunSolver.java`**.

-Note that we installed the jar package of CPLEX into MAVEN so that we can use it directly by introducing the following dependency:
+Notably, we installed the jar package of CPLEX into MAVEN so that we can use it directly by introducing the following dependency:

 ```xml
 <dependency>